 Permission Forms and Privacy

-You are required to obtain and submit to ETS permission forms from parents/guardians for the use of any student work submitted and/or for the appearance or voice of students in a video or photographs.
+You are required to obtain permission forms from parents/guardians for the use of any student work submitted and/or for the appearance or voice of students in a video or photographs.
 You must also obtain permission forms from any colleagues or other adults who may appear in the video or photographs and/or whose work (e.g., written observations, letters) may be supplied as artifacts.
 See Permission Forms.

 Given the importance of privacy with regard to the videos, it is your responsibility to keep the video files secure.
 Do not use videos for any purpose other than to fulfill the requirements of this assessment.
 Do not upload videos to websites other than the online submission system.